scottcrossen/TravelingSalesPersonGreedy/README.md

-# Greedy Traveling Sales Person Algorithm
+# Traveling Sales Person Algorithm

 A greedy approximation to the traveling sales person.